Do you hate the taste of poorly brewed coffee?

 Only use a damp cloth when cleaning the coffee maker and make sure that you do not splash water into your grinder motor.

-Yes, you do and keeping it clean is as vital as all the other parts.
-But it is also quite straightforward.
 Remove the carafe from the appliance and wash it in the top rack of the dishwasher or the sink with soap and some warm water.